Abigail/Abigail.github.io/Src/AdventOfCode/2023/day-06.md

 of 40 millimeters.
 The final race lasts 30 milliseconds, and has a record distance of 200 millimeters.

-#### Part 1

-For part 1, for each race, we want to know the number of ways to beat the record distance.
-That is, how many ways there are to press the button for \(X\) milliseconds and beat the record distance.
-(It is assumed we hold the button for a non-negative integer number of milliseconds, not exceeding the length of the race).
+How far the boat travels depends on how long we press the button.
+If the race lasts \(T\) milliseconds, we have \(T + 1\) options to play the game, pressing the button \(0, 1, \ldots, T - 1, T\) times.

-Consider the first race.
-The following options to play the race:
+Consider the first race; we have the following options to play the race:

 * Press the button for 0 milliseconds.
 The boat will then move 0 millimeters per milliseconds, for 7 milliseconds.
 Thus,